NREL/ROSCO/README.md

 The [Tune_Cases](Tune_Cases) folder hosts examples on what needs to happen to write the input file to the ROSCO controller.
 See below on some details for compiling ROSCO:

 #### ROSCO Toolbox Generic Tuning
 IF you would like to run the generic tuning process for ROSCO, examples are shown in the [Tune_Cases](Tune_Cases) folder.
-When you run your own version of [tune_NREL5MW.py](Tune_Cases/tune_NREL5MW.py), you will have two files that are necessary to run the controller.
+When you run your own version of [tune_ROSCO.py](Tune_Cases/tune_ROSCO.py), you will have two files that are necessary to run the controller.
-1. `DISCON.IN` - the input file to `libdiscon.*`.
+1. `DISCON.IN` (or similar) - the input file to `libdiscon.*`.
 When running the controller in OpenFAST, `DISCON.IN` must be appropriately pointed to by the `DLL_FileName` parameter in ServoDyn.
-2. `Cp_Cq_Ct.txt` (or similar) - The contains rotor performance tables that are necessary to run the wind speed estimators in ROSCO.
+2. `Cp_Cq_Ct.txt` (or similar) - This file contains rotor performance tables that are necessary to run the wind speed estimators in ROSCO.
 This can live wherever you desire, just be sure to point to it properly with the `PerfFileName` parameter in `DISCON.IN`.

 ### Updating ROSCO Toolbox
 Simple git commands should update the toolbox and controller as development continues: